ananasdenisovich/advprog2/README.md

 ## 🚀 Getting Started

 ### Prerequisites
-- Ensure you have MongoDB installed and running on your machine.
+- Ensure you have MongoDB, Go backend, Migrations installed and running on your machine.
-- A modern web browser.

 <details>
 <summary>🔧 Installation and Launch Instructions</summary>